james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 Essentially, the install in now done - its just for you to complete setting it up how you want it.

+# Setting Up The DNS in Your Domain

+If you have followed this installations, you will need four IP Address entries in your domain.
+They are for the hosts `@`, `admin`, `ns1` and `ns2` - where `@` means the zone itself. e.g. if your PyRar server's external IP Address is 64.65.66.67, then you would add the following into your domain's DNS (this is usually done at your registrar, where you bought the domain).

+	@     IN  A  64.65.66.67
+	ns1   IN  A  64.65.66.67
+	ns2   IN  A  64.65.66.67
+	admin IN  A  64.65.66.67

+These records will also need a `TTL`, this depends on how often you think you might change these values.
+If you are not sure, `3600` is probably a reasonable choice to start with.

+Documentation for setting up addititonal and/or external Name Servers will follow in due time.

 # Security & Firewalls